Convex co-compact hyperbolic manifolds are determined by their pleating lamination: Introduction

 \subsection{Main ideas of the proof}

-We consider a compact 3-manifold $\bar M$ with incompressible boundary, and such that the interior $M$ of $\bar M$ admits a complete hyperbolic metric, with all boundary components of genus at least $2$.
-We denote by $\cCC(M)$ the space of convex co-compact hyperbolic metrics on $M$, considered up to isotopy.
+We consider a compact 3-manifold $\bar M$ whose interior $M$ admits a complete hyperbolic metric, with all boundary components of genus at least $2$.
+We denote by $\cCC_M$ the space of convex co-compact hyperbolic metrics on $M$, considered up to isotopy\footnote{See Section 5.3 in \cite{matsuzaki1998hyperbolic} for a detailed presentation of the distinction between the \emph{isotopy} and \emph{homotopy} deformation spaces.}.

 We denote by $\cT_{\partial M}$ the Teichm\"uller space of $\partial \bar M$, and by $\cML_{\partial M}$ the space of measured laminations on $\partial \bar M$.
 More generally, when $S$ is a closed surface (which typically will be a boundary component of $M$) we denote by $\cT_S$ and by $\cML_S$, respectively, the Teichm\"uller space of $S$ and the space of measured laminations on $S$.
 For $K\in [-1,0)$, we denote by $\cT_S^K$ the space of metrics of constant curvature $K$ on $S$, which is homeomorphic to $\cT_S$ through rescaling.